Our services

 Other services

-- If you are informed that you are suspected of academic misconduct issues such as plagiarism or collusion and you need practical support and guidance with the process of investigation or appeal, you should contact the ENSA Advice team.
-If you also need support to manage your wellbeing we can support you - please register to use our service.
+• If you are informed that you are suspected of academic misconduct issues such as plagiarism or collusion and you need practical support and guidance with the investigation or appeals process, you should contact the ENSA Advice team.
+We can also support you if you also need help to manage your wellbeing - please register to use our service.